Fast Facts About Fisher

-The campus is situated on 154 park-like acres-a beautiful setting for 24 modern buildings and a warm, friendly campus community.
-The College now offers 32 academic majors in the humanities, social sciences, sciences, business, and nursing, as well as 9 pre-professional programs.
+The campus is situated on 154 park-like acres - a beautiful setting for 26 modern buildings and a warm, friendly campus community.
+The College offers 35 academic majors in the humanities, social sciences, sciences, business, education, and nursing, as well as 11 pre-professional programs.

-Fisher now offers 10 graduate programs and 3 doctoral programs.
+Fisher offers a variety of master's and doctoral programs.

 Students may choose from a wide range of campus clubs and organizations, including student government, music groups, language clubs, cultural organizations, student publications, and intramural sports.
 Many academic departments also sponsor clubs.

 Points of Pride